Youth in Saudi Arabia: Education

 The Ninth Development Plan addresses some policies that can be implemented in order to make the educational system better.
 For example, it aims to widen the participation of youth in school and university activities, which would make the school more connected to society.

 Upgrading the academic curriculum so that it is "in line with contemporary knowledge", "developing the curriculum of science, mathematics, engineering and technology" and making sure that Saudi university and scholarship graduates end up in the labor market are three educational objectives of the Tenth Development Plan.

 Even with these plans in place, there is still criticism of the educational system of Saudi Arabia.
 Almost half of the students at the primary and secondary education level were not learning at the levels they should be, and one in three Saudi youth said that education was in their top three areas of concern, according to a 2014 survey.
 Saudi youth believed that they were receiving a good education in terms of Islamic teachings and basic academic subjects; however, they did not feel that they were being adequately prepared to do well in the workforce.
 These feelings emanated from not being taught soft skills, such as problem solving, teamwork and collaboration, effective communication and critical thinking, that are valued by private-sector employers.

-In 2013, fifty-eight percent (gross percent) of the Saudi population was enrolled in tertiary education.
-It is estimated that sixty-three percent of the degrees that students get are not "useful for private-sector jobs".
+In 2013, 58% (gross percent) of the Saudi population was enrolled in tertiary education.
+It is estimated that 63% of the degrees that students get are not "useful for private-sector jobs".